jessietrudeau/jessietrudeau.github.io/_pages/research.md

 <br>

-**Worksite sampling: An ethical alternative to asking about violence at the home**  [<i class="fa-regular fa-file-pdf"></i>]({{https://jessietrudeau.github.io}}/assets/pdf/Worksite_Sampling.pdf)
+**Worksite sampling: an underused but practical tool to sample hard-to-reach populations in political science**  [<i class="fa-regular fa-file-pdf"></i>]({{https://jessietrudeau.github.io}}/assets/pdf/Worksite_Sampling.pdf)

 <details>
    <summary>Abstract</summary>
-As violence, crime, and insecurity continue to be pressing problems for society and for scientific study, survey research has an important role to play.
-This is particularly true when theory-building about the relationship between armed groups and civil society, and understand- ing how their presence, governance, or use of force affects everyday people.
-Yet these concepts are often difficult to measure and recruitment could put potential respondents in harm’s way, especially when survey questions directly ask about the armed group.
-This paper offers suggestions for how to conduct descriptive and experimental surveys about armed actors.
-I argue that the use of *worksite sampling* can provide heightened protection for respondents and elicit more truthful answers when conducting surveys about criminal, rebel, or other armed group governance.
-This paper puts forward concrete advice addressing recruitment and sampling strategies when trying to reach residents who live under non-state governance, as well as suggestions about implementing worksite sampling more generally.
-Finally, this paper illustrates these suggestions with evidence from an in-person survey conducted in Rio de Janeiro, Brazil, which used work- site sampling to interview bus drivers and fare collectors about criminal governance in their neighborhoods.
+Despite an increasing reliance on survey data, finding and sampling understudied populations remains a serious obstacle in political science research.
+This is particularly true for studies where we lack a high-quality sampling frame, such as conflict or rural settings, or informal areas in the developing world.
+This paper offers suggestions for how to find and interview these hard-to-reach groups at their place of business rather than their homes, using a technique called worksite sampling.
+I argue that worksite sampling is underleveraged in political science, not just as a tool to find people, but also as a technique to improve response quality and better protect respondent safety.
+This paper explains the tradeoffs of using worksite sampling to find people, to elicit truthful answers, and to conduct a safer survey.
+This paper illustrates these suggestions with evidence from an in-person survey conducted in Rio de Janeiro, Brazil, which used worksite sampling to interview bus drivers and fare collectors about criminal governance in their neighborhoods.
 </details>